2021-22 Board of Directors

-AIA Seattle’s Board Nominating Committee is pleased to present this slate of accomplished members to fill open seats on our Board of Directors beginning September 1, 2020.
-Voting closes on July 15, 2021.
-All AIA and Associate AIA members are eligible to vote.
-You can vote yes or no for each nominee, and write-in votes are allowed.
+AIA Seattle’s Board Nominating Committee is pleased to present this slate of accomplished members to fill open seats on our Board of Directors beginning September 1, 2021.
+All AIA and Associate AIA members were eligible to vote.
+Votes are yes or no for each nominee, and write-in votes are allowed.
 Voting by at least 10% of the membership is required to validate an election.

 Heather Skeehan AIA – President-Elect

 Through working in the architecture (ZGF), construction (GLY), and now owner/developer (citizenM) sides of the industry, leading teams and developing a diverse array of projects, I have learned an approach to projects that focuses on: identifying shared values and goals; deep collaboration and empathy; and use of tools to embed and support the use of diverse data that can be used throughout the life of a building.

 I went to Tulane School of Architecture and was a member of the inaugural Tulane URBANbuild teams.
 In addition to the AIA Seattle Board, I am on the advisory board for the Tombolo Institute at Bellevue College.
 I have served on the board of the Washington Ensemble Theater and been a member of the Swedish Standing Advisory Committee.
 I regularly present to industry groups and participate in panel discussions of topics driving the industry.

 More than anything, I am passionate about food.

 Statement of Interest: The way buildings come to be is technically complicated, involves a diverse array of individuals, and is often behind other fields in the adaptation of technologies and cultural attitudes that shape high-performing/high-profiting teams in other industries.